Let Us Give Thanks

 - 1/3 cup of mayonnaise

-With the broccoli, Soy Curls, and mushrooms in place, we poured in the condensed soup mixture, topped it off with the grated cheese, and baked it in the convection oven for 25 minutes at 400º.
+We poured the sauce over everything, topped it all off with the grated cheese, and baked it in the convection oven for 25 minutes at 400°.

 We cooked the dish without covering it with aluminum foil.
-Those who want a the final produce to be a bit more saucy might want to try covering it for the first twenty minutes and then removing the foil to let the cheese brown for the last five.
+Those who would like a bit more saucy-ness to their dish should cover it for the first twenty minutes, and then remove the foil to let the cheese brown for the last five.
 Since there is no raw meat in this dish, the cooking time may be adjusted for degree of “browness” without any worries.